To get a free, no-obligation quote today please click the button below, or you can contact us.

 A potentially fatal bacterial infection caused by consuming contaminated food or water.

-Serious infection of the brain and nerves, usually caught from the bite or scratch of an infected animal, often dogs.
+A rare but serious infection of the brain and nerves, usually caught from the bite or scratch of an infected animal, often dogs.

+General & Medical customers have the option to upgrade their healthcare policy to include Multi-Trip Travel Insurance, for an additional fee per member.
 Private Health Insurance Did you know, some of our Private Healthcare products include Non-UK Medical Cover?
 Here at General & Medical, we know the importance of looking after the health of you and your family whether you’re home or away.

 Private Health Insurance